danrenkert/Tiamat/README.md

 # Tiamat
 A wireless lighting system for Mines Little Theater using Arduino micro-controllers and nrf24l01+ radio frequency chips

-This program integrates a C++ file reading system with the setup and running of a show.
+This program integrates a python file reading system with the setup and running of a show.

 Our network is made up of a single transmitter nrf-Arduino chip and multiple nrf-Arduino receivers